-New Menri (Menri Sarma, Mensar): a style named in the 17th century and believed to be created or heavily influenced by an artist active in the Shigatse area of Tsang named Choying Gyatso.
-The new Menri style is very ornate with the full composition of a painting being used in depicting deities, people or just landscape.
+New Menri (Menri Sarma, Mensar): a painting tradition named in the 17th century and believed to be created or heavily influenced by an artist active in the Shigatse area of Tsang named Choying Gyatso.
+The new Menri tradition is very ornate with the full composition of a painting being used in depicting deities, people or verdant lush landscape.

-Palpung Monastery Style, 18th century: a unique style of painting developed and encouraged at Palpung by Situ Panchen Chokyi Jungne.
-The figures of deities are primarily employing a Khyenri style and the background of the compositions are sparse with little or no landscape and ornamentation following a Kham-ri artistic aesthetic.
+Palpung Monastery Tradition, 18th century: a unique collection of painting styles developed and encouraged at Palpung by Situ Panchen Chokyi Jungne.
+The figures of deities are primarily employing a Khyenri painting tradition and the background of the compositions are sparse with little or no landscape and ornamentation following a Kham-ri artistic aesthetic.

 Palri Style (Nepal), 11th to 15th century: the art of Kathmandu Valley, primarily by the Newar and Shakya artists.

-Potala Palace Style, U, 17th century: essentially a New Menri style of mural painting used in the decorating of the Potala after construction.
+Potala Palace Style, U, 17th century: essentially a New Menri tradition of mural painting used in the decorating of the Potala after construction.

-Tashi Lhunpo Monastery Style, Tsang, 16th century, (artist: Choying Gyatso, 17th century): this style is almost synonymous with New Menri and Tsangdri styles.
-From the 17th century to the 19th century Tashi Lhunpo developed several styles related to the earlier New Menri of Choying Gyatso and the images on block prints originating from Nartang Monastery.
+Tashi Lhunpo Monastery Tradition, Tsang, 16th century, (founding artist: Choying Gyatso, 17th century): a collection of styles and traditions almost synonymous with New Menri and Tsang-ri style painting.
+From the 17th century to the 19th century Tashi Lhunpo developed a number of different styles related to the earlier New Menri of Choying Gyatso and the images on block prints originating from Nartang Monastery.

-Tsangdri Style, 17th century to the present: relating to the styles of Tsang Province primarily centered in Shigatse and related to Tashi Lhunpo Monastery.
-Tsangdri is also a term sometimes used to refer to New Menri.
+Tsang-ri Style, 17th century to the present: relating to the painting styles of Tsang Province primarily centered in and around Shigatse and related to Tashi Lhunpo Monastery.
+Tsang-ri is also a term sometimes used to refer to New Menri.

-U-ri Style, 17th century to the present: a general term referring to art produced in the Central Tibetan province of U separate from U-tsang.
+U-ri Style, 17th century to the present: a general term referring to art produced in the Central Tibetan province of U, distinct from Tsang.

 Yonghegong Monastery Style: relating to a specific style of painting common to the Yonhegong Temple complex in North Beijing.
-This style is very much related to the Potala Temple in the town of Chengde just north of Beijing and to some art created in the Palace workshops.
+This style is very much related to the Potala Temple in the town of Chengde just north of Beijing and also to some works created in the Palace workshops.